Stay secure over the holidays with the ThreatLocker Lights-Out Checklist

 Before Kindervag formalized the Zero Trust model, the leading security tactic was the "castle-and-moat" strategy.
 In an article titled "What is Zero Trust and Why Should I Care," Forbes states that network security before 2010 looked like a hardened perimeter around an organization's network.
 Although this (fire)wall was tough to penetrate, it left an organization and its network, data, and assets entirely at the mercy of a threat actor if they could successfully compromise the barrier.

-ThreatLocker's priorities align with the tenets of zero trust, proactively defending your organization with default deny solutions.
-Implementing a Zero Trust solution like ThreatLocker in your organization would mean:
+ThreatLocker prioritizes Zero Trust tenets, proactively defending your organization with default deny solutions.
+Implementing a Zero Trust solution like ThreatLocker would mean:

-• Choosing what data can be accessed or copied, and the applications, users, and computers that can access said data
+• Implementing data storage controls over what data can be accessed or copied, and the applications, users, and computers that can access said data.

-• Limiting how applications interact, and their access to files, the registry, and the internet.
+• Limiting what applications are allowed to do in your environment once they are allowed to run, including how they interact or communicate with each other, and their access to files, the registry, and the internet.